corda/corda-docs/content/en/docs/cenm/1.3/identity-manager.md

 ##### JIRA Workflow

 The Issuance workflow can alternatively use JIRA to manage CRR approval.
-This can be enabled by referencing the JIRA CRR workflow plugin within the config file along with the associated configuration parameters:
+This can be enabled by referencing the JIRA CRR workflow plugin within the configuration file along with the associated configuration parameters:

 ```guess
 workflows {